Mathematics & Computer Science

 MATH-450: Special Topics

 Devoted to a subject chosen from among the various fields of mathematics in which regular courses are not offered.
 Possible topics include complex variables, number theory, topology, probability, and applied mathematics, as well as others.
 A student may take the course more than once, provided different topics are covered.
-Offered alternate years.
+Offered on demand.